 At the c-suite level, coaching needs to be heavily customized to the specific leader who is working in a particular business context.

 Senior leaders often have a handful of development opportunities.
 An effective coaching engagement should prioritize those development opportunities so that the work has a significant, strategic impact.

-Further, in my fifteen years of coaching c-suite leaders, I’ve learned it’s not uncommon for a leader to have some blind spots about what is required to be successful in their new role.
+Further, in fifteen years of coaching c-suite leaders, Damien has discovered it’s not uncommon for a leader to have some blind spots about what is required to be successful in their new role.
 Quite often it’s a case of “what got you here, won’t keep you here.”
 When new in a senior role, a leader’s development needs fall into one or more of three categories: issues with leadership style, underdeveloped management skills, and/or business-experience gaps.
-I take pride in supporting a leader in minimizing learning through trial and error.
+Damien takes pride in supporting a leader in minimizing learning through trial and error.

 This strategic calibration is required to ensure that the coaching/advisory work has maximum impact.

 Coaching goals can’t be vague or aspirational.
-Translating what the leader needs to do into practical plans is critical, so I focus on helping my clients identify specific actions to take and habits to build.
+Translating what the leader needs to do into practical plans is critical, so Damien focuses on helping clients identify specific actions to take and habits to build.
 This ensures that results are observable.
 The work the leader wants to do should be crystal clear, as should the value and impact of that work.

 In terms of results, the leader should notice changes in their leadership style, and those around the leader (stakeholders) should report that they are noticing the changes.